lucykang/LearnDevTool/README.md

 Webpack will base64 encode this image if it’s small enough that it makes sense.
 Since Webpack is totally aware of your build process, it can intelligently split your resources into bundles.

 ### Webpack plugins
-__OccurrenceOrderPlugin()__
+`OccurrenceOrderPlugin()`

 Assign the module and chunk ids by occurrence count.
 Ids that are used often get lower (shorter) ids.
 This make ids predictable, reduces total file size and is recommended. preferEntry (boolean) give entry chunks higher priority.
 This make entry chunks smaller but increases the overall size. (recommended)

-__DefinePlugin()__

-__ExtractTextPlugin('bundle.css')__
+`DefinePlugin()`
+...

+`ExtractTextPlugin('bundle.css')`

 It moves every require("style.css") in entry chunks into a separate css output file.
 So your styles are no longer inlined into the javascript, but separate in a css bundle file (styles.css).
 If your total stylesheet volume is big, it will be faster because the stylesheet bundle is loaded in parallel to the javascript bundle.

 Advantages | Caveats
 -----------|---------